romainchapou/pico-sound-dj/README.md

 ## The basics -- a short tutorial

 Note: PSDJ has been thought to have `X` as the lowest button (Nintendo's B) and `O` the rightmost button (Nintendo's A) on your gamepad.
+You can swap those two buttons using the "BTN MODE" in the settings.

 PSDJ has 3 different screens.
 When launching the program, you will land on the Settings screen.
 This is where you can load one of your local pico8 project and save your modifications.
 For now, let's edit an empty project by moving to the Patterns screen by holding `X` and pressing `Right`.